California governor orders mandatory water restrictions

-The move will affect residents, businesses, farmers and other users.
+The order will affect residents, businesses, other users and to some degree farmers.

 “We’re in a historic drought and that demands unprecedented action,” Brown said at a news conference at Echo Summit in the Sierra Nevada, where state water officials found no snow on the ground for the first time in their April manual survey of the snowpack.
 “We have to pull together and save water in every way we can.”

 After declaring a drought emergency in January 2014, Brown urged all Californians to cut water use by 20 percent from the previous year.